Editorial by Industrial Quick Search

 Medical Device Manufacturing

 Medical device cleanrooms are designed to control airborne particulates and microorganisms.
-Additionally, they have to be checked for their bioburden rate, the number of bacteria living on a surface.
-The demands and regulations for medical device manufacturers has steadily risen over the last few years.
-Class III medical devices, ones that are implanted or sustain life, are the most stringently controlled.
+They are also monitored for bioburden, which measures the number of bacteria present on surfaces.
+Over the years, the demands and regulations for medical device manufacturing have become increasingly stringent.
+Class III medical devices, which are implanted in the body or sustain life, are subject to the highest level of control and oversight.

 Compounding Pharmacies

-The compounding pharmacy business has been growing over the last several years and has had restrictions placed on it due to the chemicals and compounds they produce requiring cleanrooms.
-The unique nature of a compound pharmacy is their ability to mix, produce, and sell drugs specifically designed to meet a customer‘s needs.
+The compounding pharmacy business has been growing over the last several years and has had restrictions placed on it due to the chemicals and compounds they produce requiring clean rooms.
+The unique nature of a compound pharmacy is their ability to mix, produce, and sell drugs specifically designed to meet a customer’s needs.
 The nature of the materials they use makes it necessary for them to have an enclosed sanitary environment.
-Their cleanrooms need to meet the ISO standards of 7 or 8.
+Their clean rooms need to meet the ISO standards levels 7 or 8.

 Ballrooms